Kernix13/markdown-cheatsheet/html-tags.md

 - `dl`, `dt`, `dd`: global
 - `div`: global
 - `p`: global, align (left, center, right)

+Unless there is a way to display the tags differently, then I do not see the point of using `pre`, `table`, `lists`, or `blockquote`.
+Especially the table tag since there are a lot of tags you need to enter.

 ## Inline tags that worked